Subject Area: Computer Graphics, Digital Image Processing in CIDEC Library.

 SIGSALY - originally codenamed Project X - was also known as 'Green Hornet'.
 It was the first unbreakable speech coding system, using digital cryptography techniques, with one time digital keys being supplied by synchronised gramophone discs.

-SIGSALY was built in the USA, though using pulse code modulation (PCM) digital encoding techniques invented in 1937 by the English engineer
+SIGSALY was built in the USA, though using pulse code modulation (PCM) digital encoding techniques invented in 1937 by the English engineer Alec Reeves.

 The first priority was to protect the hotline between the Cabinet War Room bunker under Downing Street and the White House in Washington D.C.
 The 50-ton London terminal was shipped over in 1943 and housed in the basement of the Selfridges annexe in Oxford Street, under tight guard.